YusufOcal/H2_heart-disease-analysis-prediction/README.md

 - Data visualization for insight generation
 - Preparation of clean, analysis-ready data
 - Development of reproducible data processing workflows

-## Key Insights

-- Several features show significant correlations with heart disease presence
-- Outlier detection and treatment dramatically improve data quality
-- Missing values are concentrated in specific features (especially 'ca' and 'thal')
-- The prepared dataset provides a solid foundation for predictive modeling

 ## Technologies and Techniques